- Jim Supica

 Occasional work with Internet forums and national forensic agencies, plus periodic travel to gun shows and other collector activities keep Doug well occupied when not coordinating the day-to-day duties of operating the museum galleries and maintaining a collection of more than 5,000 arms of all historical periods.
 His current favorite piece in the collection may be his great-grandfather's engraved Merwin & Hulbert revolver, a piece Doug learned to clean at 7 years of age.

 The Wicklund home in northern Virginia reflects the lifestyle of a shooter of modern tactical arms, a collector of Civil War relics and a sometimes hunter.
 It is also filled with his wife's collections of tapestries and quilts, as well as two young sons who delight in collecting coins, arrowheads and pottery.
 While there are no pets, Doug does own two Jeeps which are considered family members.

 - Senior Special Projects Coordinator

-Caroline Simms joined the National Firearms Museum in 2012 as the Administrative Assistant.
+Caroline Simms joined the NRA Museums in 2012 as the Administrative Assistant.
 In her current role, Senior Special Projects Coordinator, Caroline oversees and implements all media, marketing, graphic, and non-curatorial projects for the museum.